ibm-cloud-docs/citrix-daas/provisioning-cvad.md

 If you ordered {{site.data.keyword.cvad_short}} with VMware ESXi Hosts, you receive:

 *	VMware ESXi hosts -  You need to choose the configuration and quantity of bare metal servers during the ordering process.
 The VMware cluster is configured with these ESXi hosts.
-*	Fully configured vCenter server with NSX-V. You can choose to purchase the [licenses](/docs/citrix-daas?topic=citrix-daas-provisioning-cvad#licensing-vmware) either from IBM or use your own license keys.
+*	Fully configured vCenter server with NSX-V. You can choose to purchase the [licenses](https://test.cloud.ibm.com/docs/citrix-daas?topic=cvad-provisioning-citrix-daas#licensing-vmware) either from IBM or use your own license keys.
 *	Fully configured Active Directory server in the VMware cluster configured to enable deployments.
 No post-provisioning is required for this Active Directory server.
 This Active Directory server is in addition to the Active Directory servers used by {{site.data.keyword.cvad_full_notm}}.
 For more information, see [Active Directory Domain Services introduction](https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-adds-intro).
 *	File Storage with the capacity that you choose during the ordering process.
 * vSAN storage based on the capacity of the disks you chose during the ordering process.

 ## Before you begin
-{: #before-you-begin-provisioning-cvad}
+{: #before-you-begin-provisioning-citrix-daas}

-You can provision {{site.data.keyword.cvad_full}} through the {{site.data.keyword.cloud_notm}} catalog and then manage the workloads through the Citrix Cloud management console.
+You can provision {{site.data.keyword.cvad_full_notm}} through the {{site.data.keyword.cloud_notm}} catalog and then manage the workloads through the Citrix Cloud management console.
 {: shortdesc}

 Before you begin, review the following prerequisites.